ytdl-org/youtube-dl/CONTRIBUTING.md

 #### Make regular expressions relaxed and flexible

-When using regular expressions try to write them fuzzy, relaxed and flexible, skipping insignificant parts that are more likely to change, allowing both single and double quotes for quoted values and so on.
+When using regular expressions, try to write them fuzzy, relaxed and flexible, skipping insignificant parts that are more likely to change, allowing both single and double quotes for quoted values and so on.

 ##### Example